 The University of Baltimore is ideally situated in a region with a large number of nongovernmental organizations with global missions—from those that promote sustainable development and good governance to those that engage in peace-building and crisis and humanitarian response.
 You'll have opportunities to learn beyond the classroom through guest speakers, field placements and more.

-Classes are offered evenings, some are available online and some courses are offered in the summer for continuing students.
+Classes are offered evenings and online, and some courses are offered in the summer for continuing students.

 For more information about graduate admission, please contact the Office of Admission at firstname.lastname@example.org or 410.837.6565.